Venithbert/ALPR-Annotation-System/README.md

 ## How it works

 The company had a manual workflow for building ground truth data.
 We automated 80% of it.

+All three agree → automated.
+Any disagreement → a person reads it.

 <img width="1346" height="1072" alt="Screenshot 2026-09-07 091631" src="https://github.com/user-attachments/assets/3996686f-d3e9-4f2b-92bb-44256d4099fc" />